0xdeenz/zkcasino/README.md

 >The house can take your money, in a cryptographically sound and provably fair way.

+Currently discontinued: for it to work it would require a random number to be generated and stored every block.

 ## Build

 ## How it Works